samuelferrer21/samuelferrer21/README.md

 ### About Me
 I am a Gradute of Business Information Technology at Red River College. with experience as a full stack dev during my short internship working with a local startup.
 Currently enjoying backend development and am looking for opportunities to learn more about Ruby and React development.

-- 🔭 I’m currently working on: A Video Game manager
+- 🔭 I’m currently working on: a Non-Profit Startup
 - 📫 How to reach me: connect with me on Linkedin and shoot me a message on where you found me!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=samuelferrer21&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)